listener-js/listener/docs/README.md

 You may provide wildcard parameters to the [first argument of `listen`](#connect-listeners).

-Wildcards may only appear at the end of the identifier array.
+Wildcards may only appear at the beginning of the identifier array.

 ### Double asterisk (\*\*)